frikkfossdal/Vespidae/developLog/README.md

 Final note: I have to do something about arrow sizes on really short paths.
 This is super obvious on the partial retract travel moves.
 Could it be an idea to check line distance and use this to scale arrow size?
 Or maybe just drop it if the arrow size ends up being tiny?
 Also is it better to set the arrow in the middle of each vertical/lift move?

 ![Fix this!](./img/arrow_problems.png)

+# 0903_2022

+Added gcode injection to Move component.
+I feel good about this.
+This lets us for example change jerk settings on individual actions.
+I've added a example_01 to showcase how we can use this to tune machine.

+Modified the sendGcodeTask in httpComs with a timeout so it doesnt hold up the ui thread if for example a non valid ip adress is used.
+Currently set to ten second timeout:

+	 HttpClient client = new HttpClient();
+	 client.Timeout = TimeSpan.FromSeconds(10);

+**Keep this in mind** on bigger files / longer programs.

+I also did some network changes on the test machine.
+This is documented in frikk-clank documentation.